MGRR-Net: Multi-level Graph Relational Reasoning Network for Facial Action Units Detection: Experiments

 \subsection{Comparison with State-of-the-art Methods}

-We compare our proposed MGRR-Net with several frame-based AU detection baselines, including Deep Structure Inference Network (DSIN) \cite{corneanu2018deep}, Joint AU Detection and Face Alignment (JAA) \cite{shao2018deep}, Multi-Label Co-Regularization (MLCR) \cite{niu2019multi}, Local relationship learning with Person-specific shape regularization (LP-Net) \cite{niu2019local}, Attention and Relation Learning (ARL) \cite{shao2019facial}, Semantic Relationships Embedded Representation Learning (SRERL) \cite{li2019semantic}, and Joint AU detection and face alignment via Adaptive Attention Network (J$\rm \hat{A}$ANet) \cite{shao2021jaa}.
-We directly use the results of these methods reported.
-Note that, the best and second best results are shown using bold and underline, respectively.
+We compare our proposed MGRR-Net with several frame-based AU detection baselines and the latest state-of-the-art methods, including Deep Structure Inference Network (DSIN) \cite{corneanu2018deep}, Joint AU Detection and Face Alignment (JAA) \cite{shao2018deep}, Multi-Label Co-Regularization (MLCR) \cite{niu2019multi}, Local relationship learning with Person-specific shape regularization (LP-Net) \cite{niu2019local}, Attention and Relation Learning (ARL) \cite{shao2019facial}, Semantic Relationships Embedded Representation Learning (SRERL) \cite{li2019semantic}, Joint AU detection and face alignment via Adaptive Attention Network (J$\rm \hat{A}$ANet) \cite{shao2021jaa}, Data-Aware Relation Graph Convolutional Neural network (DAR-GCN) \cite{jia2022data}, Dual-channel Graph Convolutional Neural Network (JAA-DGCN) \cite{jia2023novel}, a semi-supervised Contrastively Learning the Person-independent representations method (CLP) \cite{li2023contrastive} and a Multiview Mixed Attention based Network (MMA-Net) \cite{shang2023mma}.
+To ensure reliable and fair comparisons, we directly use the results of these methods reported.
+Note that, the best and second-best results are shown using bold and underline, respectively.
+The experimental results of our MGRR-Net are shown with a grey background.

-For a more comprehensive display, we also show methods (marked with $*$) \cite{jacob2021facial,song2021hybrid,song2021uncertain,wang2021dual} that use additional data, such as ImageNet \cite{deng2009imagenet} and VGGFace2 \cite{cao2018vggface2}, \textit{etc}, for pre-training.
-From \cite{niu2019local,jacob2021facial}, the pretrained feature extractor improved the average F1-score by at least 1.2\% on BP4D dataset.
-Therefore, it is not fair to us to compare directly with them, because \emph{we do not use any additional data} except the datasets BP4D and DISFA.
-Due to the fact that our stem network only consists of a few simple convolutional layers, even if we pre-trained on additional datasets, it is unfair compared to pre-training on deeper feature extraction networks, such as ResNet50 \cite{he2016deep}.
-In fact, our results are still excellent, which demonstrates the superiority and effectiveness of our proposed learning scheme.
-To provide a fair comparison, we omit the need for additional modal inputs and non-frame-based models \cite{liu2019multi,yang2020adaptive,shao2020spatio,yang2021exploiting}.
+For a more comprehensive display, we present methods (marked with $*$) \cite{jacob2021facial,song2021hybrid,song2021uncertain,wang2021dual,tang2021piap,chen2022geoconv, chen2022causal,cui2023biomechanics} that use additional data, such as ImageNet \cite{deng2009imagenet} and VGGFace2 \cite{cao2018vggface2}, for pre-training their complex feature extraction stem network firstly, such as ResNet \cite{he2016deep} \textit{etc}.
+From \cite{niu2019local,jacob2021facial}, the pre-trained feature extractor improved the average F1-score by at least 1.2\% on BP4D.
+Due to the fact that our stem network only consists of a few simple convolutional layers, even if we pre-trained on additional datasets, it is unsuitable compared to pre-training on deeper feature extraction networks, such as ResNet50 \cite{he2016deep}, ResNet101 \cite{he2016deep} and Swin Transformer-Base \cite{liu2021swin}.
+To this end, we have grouped them together to facilitate comparison with our proposed MGRR-Net.
+Notably, our results show excellence, affirming the superiority and efficacy of our proposed learning methodology.
+To provide a fair comparison, we omit the need for additional modality inputs and non-frame-based models \cite{liu2019multi,yang2020adaptive,shao2020spatio,yang2021exploiting,tallec2022multi}.